Luis García Guijarro: Carlista

 In 1916 García Guijarro visited his king, at the time sort of incommunicado at home arrest in Frohsdorf.
 The episode remains somewhat obscure; it seems that at the time he still acted as a Spanish consul in Hamburg, though other sources suggest he was briefly detained and interrogated at the police station, as the Austrian security services suspected him of spying.
 Don Jaime handed him letters to the Spanish party executive; in the documents he demanded strict Carlist neutrality during the Great War.
 There are doubts as to what happened later.
 A pro-French Carlist campaigner, Francisco Melgar, claimed that García Guijarro kept at least some documents to himself, which contributed to disorientation within Carlism and allowed pro-German propaganda by the key party theorist, Juan Vázquez de Mella.
 A present-day historian maintains that the letters were promptly delivered to the party jefé Marquéz de Cerralbo.

 In the following general elections of 1918 the party Junta Provincial again appointed García Guijarro as one of two Carlist candidates.
-He was again successful as member of a broad right-wing coalition, though he failed to improve his performance compared to 1916: García Guijarro gathered 9,521 votes our of 53,410 possible in the Valencian district.
+He was again successful as member of a broad right-wing coalition, though he failed to improve his performance compared to 1916: García Guijarro gathered 9,521 votes out of 53,410 possible in the Valencian district.
 Like in the previous term, in the chamber he focused mostly on local Valencian issues, e.g. discussing agricultural problems or excessive fiscal burden imposed upon smaller municipalities.
 He remained particularly engaged in promotion of the key Levantine product, oranges, and a number of times lobbied in favor of local orange growers.
 However, he voiced also in general questions like regulations referring to state civil servants.
 On exceptional basis he attended Carlist party events beyond his native Levantine region, e.g. in the Navarrese Alsasua.